‘The Young And The Restless’ Recap For Tuesday, June 26: Nikki Begs Victor For The Truth About His Illness

 Victor (Eric Braeden) and Nikki (Melody Thomas Scott) do damage control and pose for some pictures in Chancellor Park — right in front of the garden where the four women buried J.T.
 (Thad Luckinbill).
 Victor noted that Nikki seemed tense, but Nikki shrugged it off and tried to turn the conversation to Victor’s illness, which he didn’t really want to discuss.

 Nikki also questioned if Victor should be working or even raising a small child like Christian.
 Victor assured her he was fine and needed to be at work.
-Neil (Kristoff St. John) sent Victor a message letting him know that an expose with his medical records was about to live.
+Neil (Kristoff St. John) sent Victor a message letting him know that an expose with his medical records was about to go live.
 Later, at Newman Enterprises, Victor received the text of the article and declared it a full-on disaster for the company.

 Three of Newman’s clients wanted to walk due to the state of Victor’s health, which he declined to disclose to Nikki.
-He tried to win back the client, but the client refused, and Victor said J.T. had a hand in all this and that 1,000s of people would lose their jobs because of it.
+He tried to win back the client, but the client refused, and Victor said J.T. had a hand in all this and that thousands of people would lose their jobs because of it.

 Meanwhile, at Jabot, Summer (Hunter King) saved Kyle’s (Michael Mealor) pitch that Billy (Jason Thompson) and Phyllis (Gina Tognoni) originally shot down.
 They loved Summer’s ideas, and Billy declared he wanted Kyle and Summer’s proposal on his desk by the end of the week.